-“It’s the breath before the word or that moment before the meaning.
-It’s the quiet space that lets us just feel rather than be told.”
+As Kunigk puts it: “It’s in the breath between thinking and speaking, in that moment before meaning settles.
+That’s the quiet space that lets us feel rather than know.
+The silence always attracts me.”

 “Trees in my backyard”, digital photograph with image manipulation, 2003